Plumsail/forms-docs/source/how-to/data-table-convert-html.rst

 Read more on how to receive this PDF via email in :ref:`email-pdf-attachment` section.

-And here's PDF that I receive from Flow:
+And here's PDF that I've received from Flow after all the configurations:

 .. image:: ../images/how-to/data-table-convert-html/4_PDF.png
    :alt: Final PDF